 Georgia is somewhat easier on the eyes than Times New Roman, although high resolution screens with font smoothing technology also display Times New Roman quite well.
-One advantage of using Georgia is that it is not the default text of the browser.
+One advanelemente of using Georgia is that it is not the default text of the browser.
 It is easier for users to see that the designer has applied some style to the font when fonts other than the default font are specified.
 Georgia ends up looking slightly more artistic than Times New Roman, though CSS styling can certainly breathe new life into Times New Roman too.
-(See, for example the article It's time we take back Times New Roman on the Web - external link on mezzoblue.com.)

 Number of Fonts

 The idea of using a limited number of fonts is not specific to disability issues, and is not an accessibility concern per se.
 It is, however, a good guideline to follow in typographic terms.
 Using too many fonts can clutter the document and make it more confusing.
-Documents with fewer fonts tend to look more organized, more streamlined, and more coherent.
+Documents with no more than 2 or 3 font faces look more organized, more streamlined, and more coherent.

 Bold and italic

-is more appropriate.
-If the purpose is to simply have fatter
+<strong> element is appropriate.
+If the purpose is to simply present fatter text, the

 Typing sentences or phrases IN ALL CAPITALS is rarely a good idea.
 It may make sense under some circumstances, but only rarely.
-Lengthy segments of capitalized content are more difficult to read (see the Web Style Guide - external link by Patrick Lynch and Sarah Horton).
+Lengthy segments of capitalized content are more difficult to read.
 They also may give the impression that the author is shouting.
-If the author really does want to convey a shout, an exclamation point may be better, because screen readers generally do not read text differently if it is in all capital letters, so listeners will not know that the author is shouting.
-Screen readers do change the voice inflection with exclamation points.
+If the author really does want to convey a shout, an exclamation point and/or use of

 Yellow on black is good contrast.